ComputerElite/QSE/README.md

 <br/>
 <br/>
 ### How to do Playlist Backups
-Enter your Quests IP, a Backup name and click "Backup Playlists".
+Enter your Quests IP and a Backup name and click "Backup Playlists".
 The It'll save your Playlists.

 **Note**: It Does **Not save Songs.
 Only Playlist Configuration gets saved**.<br/><br/>
 ### How to restore Playlists